aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/03_crystal.md

 `lattice_vector` keywords are parsed and interpreted.
 If at least one `lattice_vector` is present, the system is assumed to be a crystal.
-Alternatively, you can also load the structure from the "geometry.in.next_step" file written by FHIaims during a geometry optimization.
+Alternatively, you can also load the structure from the `geometry.in.next_step` file written by FHIaims during a geometry optimization.

-The crystal or molecular structure can also be loaded from an FHIaims output file, which is assumed to have a .out or .own extension.
+The crystal or molecular structure can also be loaded from an FHIaims output file, which is assumed to have a `.out` or `.own` extension.
 In the case of a geometry optimization, the last available geometry in the output file is read.